- Windows NT 4.0 Workstation

-Copy the contents of the Analog.cx Analog 6.0 redistributable into d:\parser\Analog
+Copy the contents of the latest Analog CE binary zip file into d:\parser\Analog.

 Configure the Analog Server Settings

-Analog’s local analog.cfg file should now be configured to be site independent.
-This is achieved by removing all references to a particular web site to create an established Analog baseline configuration.
-In essence, you are removing all settings that relate specifically to a particular web site or any options that you may want the end-user to be able to configure themselves.
+Analog’s global analog.cfg file must be reconfigured to be site independent so that it becomes the global configuration file.
+This is achieved by removing all references to a particular web site to create a baseline configuration.
+In essence, you are creating the default values for all Analog executions that will be used unless overridden in the local config.

 Open the analog.cfg file in notepad.

-Using the Analog C:Amie Edition Configuration File Generator output as an example, you should remove the highlighted lines to form a baseline configuration.
+Using the Analog CE Configuration File Generator output as an example, you should remove the highlighted lines to form a baseline configuration.

 To save time, disk space and bandwidth it is recommended that you edit the style sheet location inside the baseline configuration to point to a common location